wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ## Troubleshooting

 - No templates found:
+  - Verify templates exist for the project team (Project Settings → Boards → Team Configuration → Templates).
+Templates are defined and scoped per team and will only apply to work items for that specific team — they do not apply to other teams even if the user creating the child work items belongs to those teams.
+If you need the same templates elsewhere, create or copy them for each team (or switch the active team in the web UI to manage that team's templates).
-  - Verify templates exist for the project team (Project → Boards → Templates) and are Task templates.
+  - Verify the supported work item types configured for the Project in the Azure DevOps Organization Process settings (Project Settings → Boards → Process → Backlog Levels).
-  - Templates are returned per team; ensure ctx.project.id and ctx.team.id correspond to the intended team.

-- Tasks not created / permission errors:
+- Work Items not created / permission errors:
   - Confirm you have permission to create work items in the target project.
   - Check browser console logs for error messages from the extension.

 - Tags filter not matching:
   - Template tag filters require all listed tags (AND).
 Use multiple applywhen entries for OR.
+  - Check for malformed JSON in template description.
+Ensure your JSON is valid.
+Common issues include trailing commas, missing brackets, or improper escaping of backslashes.
+Use a JSON validator if unsure.

 - Iteration/Area not matching:
   - Use exact full path strings; escape backslashes in JSON (e.g., "Project\\\\Iteration\\\\Sprint 1").